 Would you be able to adopt these five things into your morning as part of your morning ritual?
 Share with us in the comments below what you currently do when you wake up that helps you get going in the morning?

-Tips above taken from the book, “The Declutter Code: 10 Simple Steps to Clarity.”
+The 5 tips above were adapted from the book, “The Declutter Code: 10 Simple Steps to Clarity.”
 See the book here.